Actions for Ammonite Snail

 Once the guidelines have been developed based on the findings of the genetic analysis and habitat modelling work, specific onground actions to protect Ammonite Snail habitat will go ahead.
 Once priority sites have been identified, NRM South will work with private landholders through a landholder support package scheme.
 As part of this scheme, private landholders will be provide with financial and technical support to address key threats to Ammonite Snails such as disturbance from land clearance and fire, and to identify on-ground actions that could contribute to better protection of the species and provide clear guidance on key habitat preferences.

-Project Targets
+Project Achievements

-Developing species management guidelines
+Developed species management guidelines and an ID guide

-Developing a DNA reference library
+Developed a DNA reference library and e-DNA marker

-Engaging with 5 private landowners through an incentives scheme
+Engaged with 5 private landowners through an incentives scheme

-Completing a climate and habitat model
+Climate and habitat model

 This project is in line with the United Nations Sustainable Development Goals